Orchestra of St. Luke's: History

 In May 2017, the orchestra announced the appointment of Bernard Labadie as its next principal conductor, effective with the 2018–2019 season.
 The appointment was unusual in that Labadie had not conducted the orchestra prior to his appointment.
 His conducting debut with the orchestra was in July 2017.
 In March 2022, the orchestra announced the extension of Labadie's contract as principal conductor through the 2024-2025 season.
+In February 2024, OSL announced that Labadie is to stand down as its principal conductor at the close of the 2024-2025 season.

 The orchestra announced a Bach Festival in June 2019, as well as the first edition in July 2019 of an annual Composition Institute.
 Composer Anna Clyne has served as the Mentor Composer for the Composition Institute since its inception in 2019.

 Orchestra of St. Luke's has premiered more than 100 orchestral and chamber works by such composers as John Adams, Joan Tower, Gabriela Lena Frank, Valerie Coleman, Anthony Davis, Nicholas Maw, André Previn, George Tsontakis, Bryce Dessner, Ellen Taaffe Zwilich and Alma Deutscher.
 The orchestra has appeared on more than 100 recordings, four of which have won Grammy Awards: John Adams's Nixon in China, Samuel Barber's Knoxville: Summer of 1915, Listen to the Storyteller with Wynton Marsalis, and Bel Canto with Renée Fleming.
 In 2003, the orchestra launched its own record label, St. Luke's Collection.

 The orchestra's current president and executive director is James Roe.
 Its current board chairman is Norman S. Benzaquen.